AnthonMukhin/Culture-Portal/README.md

 -   Main page with
 	(-)   portal's description
     (+)   'author of the day' block
     (-)   developer team description (userpics + github accounts + nicknames/names), and contribution of each member
--  (-) Navigation - это якоря  или две кнопки авторы  и на главную ???
+-  (+) Navigation
--   Page with a list of authors on the given topic with search widget (+)   search should be on the current language with ability to search by name, city/place of birth (+)   5-7 authors are enough to complete the task successfully.
+-   Page with a list of authors on the given topic with search widget
+    (+)   search should be on the current language with ability to search by name, city/place of birth
+    (+)   5-7 authors are enough to complete the task successfully.
 You can take more, if you have enough time and willingness
 -   Page of an author with
     (+)   Author's name
-    (-)   Years of life
+    (+)   Years of life
     (+)   his/her picture
-    (+)   biography in the form of timeline (example  [here](https://reactjsexample.com/a-vertical-timeline-component-for-react/))
+    (+)   biography in the form of timeline
-    (+)   list of artist's works with the date of creation (+)   photo gallery with author's picture and pictures of his/her works (+)   youtube video about the author / works / period of time author lived.
-Video must open in a new overlay (modal) (+)   place of author's major activity on a map: google / openstreetmap (leaflet) / yandex (+)   it's fine if  **not**  every element (timeline, video, photo gallery, map) will be present on every page (+)   Web portal must be deployed on Github Pages / netlify / google firebase / etc (+)   Web portal has to be in 3 languages - by, ru, en.
+    (+)   list of artist's works with the date of creation
+    (+)   photo gallery with author's picture and pictures of his/her works
+    (+)   youtube video about the author / works / period of time author lived.
+Video must open in a new overlay (modal)
+    (+)   place of author's major activity on a map: google / openstreetmap (leaflet) / yandex
+    (-)   it's fine if  **not**  every element (timeline, video, photo gallery, map) will be present on every page
+(+)   Web portal must be deployed on Github Pages / netlify / google firebase / etc
+(+)   Web portal has to be in 3 languages - by, ru, en.
 Content may vary for each version but interface elements have to be translated.
-For this purposes you can use this library  [https://www.i18next.com/](https://www.i18next.com/)  or any similar;
+For this purposes you can use this library  or any similar;

-(-) Portal should be relatively correctly displayed on tablets and mobile phones.
+(-) Portal should be relatively corrgit ectly displayed on tablets and mobile phones.

 ##### Technical limitations:

-(+) You  **should**  develop portal using libraries of visual components such as  **material-ui**  or  **bootstrap**.
+(+) You  **should**  develop portal using libraries of visual components such as  **material-ui**  or  ***bootstrap***.

 (+) You  **should**  use  _Reactjs_  or use  _gatsbyjs_  to get additional points.